hammadrauf/noip-duc/README.md

     cd /home/pi/noip
     sudo make install

-Once the configuration is completed, launche the following command to make sure that the agent runs at startup:
+Once the configuration is completed, launch the following command to make sure that the agent runs at startup:

     sudo /usr/local/bin/noip2